aurora-opensource/xviz/docs/developers-guide/parsing-xviz.md

 For XVIZ that is stored in binary GLB file format, the binary GLB file must be unpacked, the binary chunks must be rehydrated in to more convenient (JavaScript) objects and typed arrays.

-Then postprocessing will take place to ensure the data is in a standardized, easy to work with format, and also apply some application configuration, for instance filtering certain channels etc.
+Then postprocessing will take place to ensure the data is in a standardized, easy to work with format, and also apply some application configuration, for instance filtering certain streams etc.